tenfinney/event-docs/README.md

 Each prize ranges from around $20 to $200 depending on the game played.

 ## 300,000 square feet of displays
-Over 300,000 square feet of space is used for Web3Skills to create events in the Voxels metaverse for demonstrations and gated meeting spaces.
+Over 300,000 square feet of space is used for demonstrations and gated meeting spaces in Web3skills parcels in Voxels.

 ### Access Token for MetaFest2